rogervinas/gradle-plugins-first-steps/README.md

 }
 ```

-Then we can apply on all projects (root project and all modules):
+Then for example we can apply the plugin on all projects:
 ```kotlin
 allprojects {
     apply<MyBuildProjectPlugin>()